OndrejLosensky/DataDepot/src/app/Journey.md

 Also I found some inspiration how to adjust the whole UI inside the dashboard.
 More updates coming soon.
 This is **4th day** in a row that I added to this file.

 Spent hours today: `1 Hour 57 min`

+## Day 20.4.
+2024
+Today I finally tried creating basic logic behind the folder system for passwords.
+Also It can fetch the date with number of added password (This function will be used inside the Analytics page)

+Also I created the functionality to open help page which is just blank now.